zeroc-ice/ice/cpp/README.md

 On Windows, the build requires a recent version of Visual Studio.
 When building with Visual Studio 2017 you have to install Desktop development with C++ workload and select the optional component Windows 8.1 SDK and UCRT SDK.
-For UWP build you must also install Windows 10 SDK (10.0.14393.0) available with Visual Studio 2017 installer.

 ### Third-Party Libraries